-g) For a minimum of two months (to be selected by the certified public accountant), review the official minutes to determine that the minutes have been signed by the chairperson of the board of directors.

-h) Review the Municipality's surety (fidelity) bonds to determine that all employees and officers entrusted with funds or property are covered by such a bond.
+- 15. For a minimum of two months (to be selected by the certified public accountant), review the official minutes to determine that the minutes have been signed by the chairperson of the board of directors. - 16.
+Review the Municipality's surety (fidelity) bonds to determine that all employees and officers entrusted with funds or property are covered by such a bond. - 17.
+Review the general and entity specific compliance checklists.